4 of 4 people found this review helpful

 Vehicle2013 Ford C-Max Hybrid SEL 4dr Wagon (2.0L 4cyl gas/electric hybrid CVT)

 ReviewThe only reason I'm rating it low on comfort is the seats.
 Hard seats, with leather and heaters.
 But all the cars I test drove had hard seats - Subarus, Toyotas, Hondas.

 C-Max Hybrid is a great little zipper.
 Overtakes other traffic easily.
-Ease of entry and exit - no banging head or knees.
-Good storage space (but no, this is not an SUV).
+Ease of entry and exit - no banging head or knees while getting out or in.
+Good storage space (but do keep in mind, this is not an SUV).

 I hope the C-Max will prove to be a great decision, as I spent the better part of 5 months reading articles, driving cars, comparing all aspects.
 My last car - Nissan Murano-2004 traded it in, before that Nissan Pathfinder 1996 and still running.

 I would have rated fuel economy as great, but for the fact that it is not the top of the line MPG.
 It is close to great.
 Just not perfection.
 I fill up once every two weeks, and it costs me on average $23.00 to do so.
 Only once have I achieved over 40MPG's.
 Mostly it holds around 37 to 39MPG's.
 90% of my miles are city.
 But I do make the quarterly trip to upper Vermont, and the quarterly trip to upper NY state.
 Those longer road trips go by with ease, and mostly a feeling of comfort.
 I would recommend this car for the single driver, the small family with one child, and even the person who heads to the box store a lot to load up on supplies.
 The back seats lay down flat and are a really great help.